 There has been an image circulating on social media lately showing a picture of Dana Linn Bailey next to a picture of an obese woman with the caption “Why is it ok to call DLB gross but the obese woman is a free choice and a crime and bullying to call gross?”
+Is muscle shaming ok ?

 This got me thinking.
 Why is it ok to shame someone who has worked hard for his or her body, but shaming someone who is obese is considered heinous behaviour?

 Is muscle shaming the new fat shaming ?

 For me, walking down the street wearing a vest gets me numerous stares and many comments said with the intent of me hearing them.
 Now don’t get me wrong, I don’t mind the stares, I’m used to it.
 If I minded I would probably attempt to cover up.
 But I worked hard to get arms and shoulders like I have, so why wouldn’t I want to show them off?

 I’m proud of my body.
 But does this make it ok for people to comment on the way I look so vocally in public?
 I don’t think so.
 Where are people’s social boundaries?
 Would those same people make a comment out loud towards an obese person?
 No, I’m guessing not.

 People who will stare and then giggle and whisper to their friend

 Add to that the people who will stare and then giggle and whisper to their friend something about me.
 Do people really think that I won’t notice?
 I may have muscles but I’m not stupid.
 And I do have feelings.

 The one that always gets me is when people will come up to me and without any warning will squeeze my bicep and shout “Wow, you must work out!”.
 Would they walk up to an obese person, squeeze their arm and state, “Wow, you must eat a lot!”?
 No. Pretty sure this would result in some kind of lawsuit.